ANIMAL CARE VOLUNTEER PROGRAM

 - Grabbing or talking to animals.

 - Taking flash photography.
 You must consult the coordinator.

-- Feed the animals outside the schedule, as well as others that will be communicated on the first day of orientation and preparation for the work of wild animals.
+- Feeding animals out of hours, as well as others that will be communicated on the first day of orientation and preparation for wildlife work.

-It is not a zoo and we need volunteers committed to the environment and respect for animals.
+It is not a zoo and we need volunteers who are committed to the environment and respect for animals.
 You should know that working with animals is about improving their habitat, not interacting with them or touching them directly.

-It is recommended that all volunteers who participate in the “Animal Shelter in Costa Rica” volunteer program bring the following with them:
+It is recommended that all volunteers participating in the animal care volunteer programme in Costa Rica bring the following items with them:

 - Long sleeves

-- Soap, shampoo, biodegradable detergent and other hygiene products.
+- Soap, shampoo, biodegradable detergent and other personal hygiene products.

 - Rubber boots